 Customer Experience We had a reservation Friday night at a restaurant for 7:30.
 We arrived on time, if not a few minutes early.
 There were two tables that were available, right in the middle of the restaurant.
-However, the hostess was looking in other parts of the restaurant.
+However, the hostess was looking at other parts of the restaurant.
 I pointed at one of the open […]

 We had a reservation Friday night at a restaurant for 7:30.
 We arrived on time, if not a few minutes early.
 There were two tables that were available, right in the middle of the restaurant.
-However, the hostess was looking in other parts of the restaurant.
+However, the hostess was looking at other parts of the restaurant.
 I pointed at one of the open tables and asked if we could sit there.
 She said, “No. That table is for six people.”
-Maybe I can’t count, but from what I could tell, the table was set for four in the middle of restaurant that was jammed with tables.
+Maybe I can’t count, but from what I could tell, the table was set for four in the middle of a restaurant that was jammed with tables.
 There was no way they could put six chairs around it.
 So, I asked her how she could put six chairs around that table.
 She thought for a moment and decided to change her story.
 She said, “Actually that table is being held on request for a party coming in with an 8:00 reservation.”

 She knew she’d been caught in a lie, and decided to get her manager.
 I watched and could see she was explaining to him what happened.
 This was going to be interesting.
 I thought, what “story” was he going to tell me?
 Was he going to back her up to save face?
-Was he going to let me sit in one of the open tables?
+Was he going to let me sit at one of the open tables?
 Or, was I going to decide I didn’t like being lied to and leave to go to another restaurant?

 Well, the manager was very pleasant.
 He sat us at one of the open tables, and I thanked him.
 I shared the story with him and he shook his head in disappointment.
 He apologized profusely and thanked me for coming to the restaurant.

 There is a big lesson here, and it’s very simple: Don’t lie to the customer.
-If you’re caught in a lie, it could cost you in a number of ways:
+If you’re caught in a lie, it could cost you in a number of ways.

 For all of the reasons above, and a few more I’m sure, you don’t want to lie.
 A lie will come back to you in only negative ways.
 Being labeled a liar is not what you want to be known for.
 You won’t find people saying he or she is a good person and a wonderful liar.